BetonQuest/BetonQuest/docs/_glossary/instruction-datatypes.md

 *[Additionals]: Additional values are prefixed with a + symbol and allow for key-value pairs to be added to the element.
 *[Null]: A null value has no value.
-*[TimeUnit]: ticks, seconds, minutes, hours, days, weeks, months, years
+*[TimeUnit]: ticks, seconds, minutes, hours, days, weeks, months, years *[Item]: An item refers to elements defined in the items section of a quest package.
+It may be specified with an amount after a colon.